geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 behavior of that function.
 The least I want to do, is make sure that the `play_music` function of the `audio` instance really gets called.

-One great way to make all kinds of things testable is [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle), which boils down to coding against interfaces rather than concrete types[^solid].
+One great way to make all kinds of code testable is [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle), which boils down to coding against interfaces rather than concrete types[^solid].
 So rather than passing in our imaginary `SystemAudio` instance directly, we'll define a trait `Audio` to abstract over the behavior of the audio backend.